gastonstat/simpsons-transcripts/README.md

 # Scraping The Simpsons Transcripts

-This repository contains the R scripts to scrape __The Simpsons Transcripts__.
+This repository contains the R scripts to scrape __The Simpsons Transcripts__, as well as the scraped data files, and the assemled output data file.

 ## Source